-- Also know as hydrogen borate, it can be used as a naturally occuring all purpose cleaner.
+- Boric Acid: Pure Boric Acid Powder is also know as hydrogen borate, it can be used as a naturally occurring all purpose cleaner.

 Another option for getting rid of flying termites is to use boric acid.
 Boric Acid comes from Boron, a mineral found in the environment.
 When flying termites ingest boric acid, it interferes with their digestive system, causing death.